-Again, it’s the caffeine in it.
-Just like the coffee and tea, the caffeine in chocolate can also make your baby fussy and not want to sleep.
+“Can you eat chocolate during confinement?”
+First off, let’s make it clear that chocolate isn’t bad per se, but again, it’s the caffeine in it.
+Just like the coffee and tea, the caffeine in chocolate can potentially make your baby fussy and not want to sleep, especially if taken in a huge amount.
 It also seems to have a laxative effect on many babies, so you might want to keep monitoring your little one in case their bowel movement increases irregularly or their sleep is often disrupted.

 Parsley, Peppermint and Sage

 If you have always been someone who enjoys cooking, we believe these herbs are no strangers to you.
 Sure, they make great additions to your meals in terms of enhancing the flavours, but using them may come at a cost.
 Unfortunately, they have been known to negatively affect your milk supply due to their lactation-suppressing properties.
 Hence, do take them in moderation.
 You may skip them altogether if you notice that you are producing less milk.